Watsons Bay Walk and the South Head Heritage Trail

 JOIN SYDNEY UNCOVERED

-We’re going to describe the Watsons Bay Walk along the following highlights and landmarks:
+We’re going to describe the Watsons Bay Walk along the following highlights, landmarks, and milestones:

 1. Green Point Reserve